 An ophthalmologist achieving this level will: Adopt an evidence-based approach to clinical practice.
 Understand GMC guidance on good practice in research.
 Understand the difference between audit and research.
 Understand some of the following areas: research ethics, research design, literature / database searching, evidence appraisal skills, statistical approaches, funding for research.
-Undertake one audit, which can take the form of leading a local departmental audit or demonstrating involvement in a national audit.
+Demonstrate an understanding of the audit process (for example, by undertaking an audit).
 Critically appraise existing published research.
 Understand principles of qualitative, quantitative, bio-statistical and epidemiological research methods.
-Critically appraise one published clinical trial and present to clinical supervisor.
-Distil research and deliver oral presentations.
+Demonstrate an understanding of critical appraisal (for example, by critically appraising a published clinical trial).
+Understand research and deliver oral presentations.
 At least one presentation to local postgraduate teaching / Journal Club.
-At least one presentation at regional annual trainees' research symposium.
+At least one research presentation at a regional meeting.